Brand Names: Mycasone, Myco Biotic II, Mycogen II, Mycolog-II, Mycomar, Myco-Triacet II, Mytrex, N.T.A., Nyst-Olone II, Tri-Statin II

 You should not use this medicine if you are allergic to nystatin or triamcinolone.

-Do not use this medicine on a child without a doctor's advice.
-Children can absorb larger amounts of this medication through the skin and may be more likely to have side effects.
+Do not use this medicine on a child without medical advice.
+Children can absorb larger amounts of this medicine through the skin and may be more likely to have side effects.

 How should I use nystatin and triamcinolone?